As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 1. The first step is to determine the size of your finished banner.
 I made my banner to fit over of the glass in front of my fireplace.
 My finished banner is 20 inches wide and 21 inches high.
 Decide the height and width you want your banner to be, but add one inch to the length for attaching your top dowel and another inch if you want to have a bottom dowel on your banner.

-2. Then cut your fabric to the width and length you want for your finished banner, remembering to add one inch to your length for your top dowel, and one inch to your length for your bottom dowel (though the bottom dowel is optional).
+2. Cut your fabric to the width and length you want for your finished banner, remembering to add one inch to your length for your top dowel, and one inch to your length for your bottom dowel (though the bottom dowel is optional).
 Make sure all the sides of your cut fabric are square so that your banner will look and hang straight.
 A square and a ruler can help make sure your edges are straight and square with one another.

 4. Place your cut fabric face down on your work surface in the orientation you plan to display it.
 Fold down your top edge about an inch to create a sleeve for sliding through your top dowel.
 Check to make sure your dowel will fit easily through this sleeve.
 You may need to make it bigger if you have a wider dowel.